 If your dentist has recommended treatment with braces, you can read our complete guide to braces to get lots more information about the different options, and to find out what it's like wearing them.

 Fillings, crowns, and veneers

 When left for a long time, extra teeth in the roof of your mouth or gums can cause damage to the surrounding teeth.
 Brushing and flossing become very difficult when there are teeth in awkward positions and places that are hard to reach, even if you use an electric toothbrush and water flosser to help.

 Following any extractions that your dentist recommends, you might need to have extra treatment to get your smile into great shape.
-A filling will be used to plug any small cavities, a crown can cover a tooth that has been badly affected by decay, and veneers can be used to cover misshapen teeth that might result from hyperdontia.
+A tooth filling will be used to plug any small cavities, a crown can cover a tooth that has been badly affected by decay, and veneers can be used to cover misshapen teeth that might result from hyperdontia.